fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Configuration of lazy-syncing behaviour of rate limiter
+Configuration of lazy-syncing behavior of rate limiter

 </dd>
 <dt>limit_reset_interval</dt>